-Today, July 1, 2020, the provisional patent application comes into force.
+Today, July 1, 2020, the provisional patent application comes into effect.

-New introduced by the Pacte Law, the terms of which were determined by Decree No. 2020-15 dated January 8, 2020, the stated objective of the provisional patent application is to offer operators, in particular SMEs and start-ups -ups, easier access to the granting of a patent.
-However, despite the interest that this procedure could have, it is advisable to be cautious in its implementation.
+Introduced by the PACTE Law, the details of which were set out in Decree No. 2020-15 of January 8, 2020, the stated objective of the provisional patent application is to offer operators, particularly SMEs and start-ups, a simplified path to patent issuance.
+However, despite the potential benefits of this procedure, caution is advised in its implementation.

-Economic operators who have filed a patent know that obtaining a patent requires time (about 2 years), many formalities and significant costs (at least a few thousand euros).
+Economic operators who have filed a patent know that obtaining a patent application requires time (approximately 2 years), numerous formalities and significant costs (at least a few thousand euros).

-The provisional patent application provided for in article R612-3-1 of the Intellectual Property Code now aims to open a right of priority while postponing the formalities and the payment of numerous costs.
+The provisional patent application provided for in Article R612-3-1 of the Intellectual Property Code now aims to open a right of priority while deferring in time the formalities and the payment of numerous fees.

-• payment of the filing fee, i.e. 36 euros (payment of the fee relating to the search report (520 euros) also being deferred).
+• to the payment of the filing fee, i.e. 36 euros (the payment of the fee relating to the research report (520 euros) is also deferred).

-Within 12 months of the provisional patent application and if the applicant wishes it to become a "normal" patent application, he may request brought into conformity (i) by providing all missing documentation and (ii) paying the search report fee.
+Within 12 months of the provisional patent application, and if the applicant wishes it to become a "normal" patent application, they may request that it be brought into compliance (i) by providing all the missing documentation and (ii) by paying the search report fee.

-However, care should be taken in implementing this procedure.
-In particular, by wishing to proceed (too) quickly, the description of the invention could turn out to be incomplete, not delimit it precisely and thus hinder its protection when bringing the patent application into conformity (a modification of the description not being in principle possible during compliance).
+However, caution is advised when implementing this procedure.
+In particular, by attempting to proceed (too) quickly, the description of the invention could prove incomplete, fail to precisely define its scope, and thus hinder its protection during the patent application compliance process (as a modification of the description is not, in principle, possible during compliance).

-Therefore, it is always recommended to use a specialist in order to be accompanied during your patent application, whether it is "provisional" or "normal".
+Therefore, it is always recommended to use a specialist to assist you with your patent application, whether it is "provisional" or "normal".

 PAULINE JACQUEMIN - CUNY